-Our Canadian oil sands project is a complex undertaking and may not be completed on schedule or at budgeted cost or at all.
+Our Canadian oil sands project is a complex undertaking and may not be completed at our estimated cost or at all.

 During the third quarter of 2006, we, through our wholly owned subsidiary Grizzly Holdings Inc., purchased a 24.9999% interest in Grizzly.
 The remaining interests in Grizzly are owned by entities controlled by Wexford.
-During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort

-McMurray near other oil sands development projects.
-Grizzly has approximately 511,000 acres under lease and as of December 31, 2007, our total net investment in Grizzly was approximately \$27.8 million.
-Grizzly drilled 62 core holes during the 2006/2007 winter delineation drilling season and tested three separate lease blocks using up to four different rigs.
-Future plans currently include acquiring additional leases, drilling approximately 55 to 60 additional core holes and a seismic program during the 2007/2008 winter drilling season and initial planning for the construction of a 10,000 barrel per day SAGD facility that could lead to initial production in 2011.
-Gross capital expenditures for such a production facility are currently estimated to be approximately \$325 million.
-This is a complex project and financing has not yet been secured.
-There can be no assurance that this project can be completed on schedule, at our estimated cost or at all.
+During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray near other oil sands development projects.
+Grizzly has approximately 511,000 acres under lease and our total net investment in Grizzly was \$21.9 million at December 31, 2008.
+During the 2006/2007 and 2007/2008 winter delineation drilling seasons, Grizzly drilled an aggregate of 117 core holes, tested five separate lease blocks and undertook a seismic program.
+2009 plans currently include drilling approximately 15 additional core holes and possibly acquiring additional leases.
+This is a complex project and financing has not been secured.
+This project may not be completed at our estimated cost or at all.